M-Scott-Lassiter/Fred-the-Developer/README.md

 ## Events

 The `fredDeveloper_Events` class gives you logging functionality.
 Outputting to the Immediate Window is easy, but it slows down your code execution, and the end user certainly won't ever see it.
 Using the `Log` function takes care of that.
 You can write in log events for debugging into your code at key points.
 Set `LoggingMode = Disabled` for your production run.
-If you're having bugs, you can go back and redirect that output to the Immediate window, an external file, or both.
+If you're having bugs, you can go back and redirect that output to the Immediate window, an external file, or both to help you follow what's going on.

 Alternatively, you can leave the external writing on and use strategically placed `Log` commands in your scripts to keep a record of updates.
 In the example below, we also make use of the `Tic` and `Toc` functions to track how long it took to do an obscenely large number of calculations.